 Steve and Lisa Beagles were excited when Mayor Gene Magee introduced them to Doe III and Charles Jr., grandsons of Dominick Signa who established Doe’s Eat Place in Greenville in 1941.
 Steve and Lisa desired most to operate a business in a family environment, where customers and staff are all treated like family.
 No staff member leaves work for home without giving “Mama” a hug.
 And, Lisa wants every guest to feel as comfortable as when folks eat at her kitchen table.

 The family tradition roots of the Ridgeland Doe’s are already extending.
 Sarah-Beth and Rachael-Ann regularly work up front greeting guests.
-Craig’s and Michael’s sons work when not in school.

 Steve and Lisa invite everyone to find a favorite spot around Mama Lisa’s kitchen table.

 Although Mississippi might be better known for its barbecue than for its steak, Doe's Eat Place is justifiably famous.
 Our steaks are cut fresh daily from whole beef loins.
 Our steaks are cut 2 inches thick, and each loin is aged at least 21 days to bring out all the flavor a fine cut of beef has to offer.
 After our grill-master places your steak on the 1000-degree plus broiler, please allow time for our staff to prepare one of the great steaks of the South with a hefty, deeply flavorful crust.
 In 2007, the James Beard Foundation named Doe's Eat Place as one of "America's Classics"; Men's Journal claims their porterhouse is "the best thing to eat in America.